swaptacular/swpt_accounts/protocol.rst

-   the transfer number of the *latest sequential transfer* in the set of processed `AccountTransfer`_ messages. [#sequential-transfer]_ [#transfer-chain]_ Note that when between two `AccountTransfer`_ messages that are being added to the ledger, there was one or more negligible transfers, a dummy in-between entry SHOULD be added to the `AL record`_ so as to compensate for the negligible transfers (for wihch `AccountTransfer`_ messages have not been sent).
+   the transfer number of the *latest sequential transfer* in the set of processed `AccountTransfer`_ messages. [#sequential-transfer]_ [#transfer-chain]_ Note that when between two `AccountTransfer`_ messages that are being added to the ledger, there were one or more negligible transfers, a dummy in-between entry SHOULD be added to the `AL record`_, so as to compensate for the negligible transfers (for wihch `AccountTransfer`_ messages have not been sent).

 **Note:** Client implementations should have some way to remove